yashiazize/Module-Three-Midmodule-Assessment/README.md

 - The products for the store are in the array in `data/productData.js`.
 You can import this and pass it to your components.
 - There is a `formatPrice()` function you can import from `helpers/formatPrice` that will format prices in dollars and cents.
 - You will need to check that a credit card number is 16 digits long.
 You can use any 16 digit string for this.
 In industry, the standard test credit card number is `4111111111111111`.
 - If your tests are failing, read the acceptance criteria closely.
-Some tests expect you to use specific text.
+Some tests expect you to use specific text, classes, or HTML elements.